Discrimination against people with HIV/AIDS: Misconceptions about HIV in the US

-Today, there continues to be significant misconceptions about HIV within the United States.
+Today, there continues to be significant misconceptions about HIV within the US.
 Furthermore, misconceptions about the transmission of HIV promotes fear amongst many members of society, and this often translates into biased and discriminatory actions against PLHIV.

 A 2009 study conducted by the Kaiser Family Foundation found that many Americans still lack basic knowledge about HIV.
-According to the survey, a third of Americans erroneously believe that HIV could be transmitted through sharing a drink or touching a toilet used by an HIV-positive individual.
+According to the survey, a third of Americans believe that HIV could be transmitted through sharing a drink or touching a toilet used by an HIV-positive individual.
 Furthermore, the study reported that 42 percent of Americans would be uncomfortable with having an HIV-positive roommate, 23 percent would be uncomfortable with an HIV-positive coworker, 50 percent would be uncomfortable with an HIV-positive person preparing their food, and 35 percent would be uncomfortable with their child having an HIV-positive teacher.
 Many of the respondents who were able to correctly answer questions about HIV transmission still reported similar biased views against HIV-positive individuals; in fact, 85 percent of these respondents reported that they would feel uncomfortable working with an HIV-positive coworker.

-Some of the misconceptions about HIV within the United States can be pointed towards the lack of response from communities and areas that were in charge of information that instead allowed for misconceptions to spread.
+Some of the misconceptions about HIV within the US could result from a failure to prevent misinformation from spreading and a lack of accurate information being published.
 "The lack of adequate resources devoted to AIDS in the early days of the epidemic curtailed surveillance efforts and epidemiological studies at the C.D.C. and markedly hampered the biomedical research community's ability to respond."
-These misconceptions can be seen and understood as misconceptions that were allowed to be perpetrated by the lack of response throughout the entirety of the epidemic.